⚙ Server configuration#

 When the value takes the form of roles, for more comfort you are not obliged to mention them: the exact name (as long as it doesn’t contain spaces) or the identifier of the role is enough.
 The same goes for channels or emojis.

-Syntax: config del <option>
+Syntax: config reset <option>

 This subcommand can be useful to reset an option to its default value.
 By executing this command, the option will be deleted and will take the same value as originally.